aerglass/PA2lib/README.md

 <h1> About updates </h1>
 this updates when i have time, every change made into something that ins't on the releases tab is not stable.
 <h1> how to update? </h1><br>
   delete the existing PA2 folder from you proyect.
-Then download the latest stable release (you can use the unstabe builds but they are unstable lol) and then drag the pa2 folder from the template, now you are done
+Then download the latest stable release (you can use the unstabe builds but they are unstable lol) and then drag the pa2 folder from the template, now you are done<br>
+  <h1> Contact </h1></p>
+  AerGlass#3242 on discord
 <h1> license </h1> </p>
 creative commons.
 But if you break the rules then i don't care, i just putted that licence due to nflib's license.